Matt Hobar

-Matthew Hobar (born January 7, 1987) is an American mixed martial artist who competed in the UFC's bantamweight division.
+Matthew Hobar (born January 7, 1987) is an American retired mixed martial artist who competed in the UFC's bantamweight division.
 A professional competitor since 2011, Hobar also formerly competed for Legacy Fighting Championship and Shark Fights.
 He is the former Legacy FC bantamweight champion.

 Mixed martial arts career

 Early career

 Hobar compiled a 5–0 record in smaller organizations before signing with Legacy Fighting Championship.

 Legacy Fighting Championship

 Hobar faced Steven Peterson at Legacy FC 13 on August 17, 2012.
 He lost the fight via TKO due to an arm injury in the first round.

 A rematch with Steven Peterson took place at Legacy FC 16 on December 14, 2012.
 He won the fight via majority decision.

 He next faced Nelson Salas at Legacy FC 19 on April 12, 2013.
 He won the fight via unanimous decision.

 Hobar faced Angel Huerta for the vacant Legacy FC bantamweight championship at Legacy FC 21 on July 19, 2013.
 He won the fight via rear-naked choke submission in the first round.